zzak00/Disease-Symptom-Prediction-Chatbot/README.md

 # Disease Symptom Prediction Chatbot
-This project aims to create a healthcare chatbot in order to predict Diseases based on patient symptoms
+Healthcare chatbot in order to predict Diseases based on patient symptoms.